What You Will Learn in This Article

 To know if you need a higher dose, try the “bowel tolerance test” described below.
 Note, this test should be done using magnesium glycinate.

 This means you go up in doses every two days until your stool becomes loose.
-Some women are so depleted (stress and sugar are common magnesium robbers) that they need as much 1200 mg per day to replenish their reserves.
+Some women are so depleted (stress and sugar are common magnesium robbers) that they need as much as 1200 mg per day to replenish their reserves.
 Once you get a loose stool, back off to a lower dose.

 Here is an example and a hypothetical situation: